jordanlim1/jordanlim1/README.md

 ### Hi there 👋, Jordan here...
 Thanks for visiting my profile!

-- 🔭 I’m currently working on Open-source projects such as: NextSketch - Prototyping and Visualization tool for Next.js apps \
+- 🔭 I’m currently working on Open-source products: NextSketch - Prototyping and Visualization tool for Next.js apps \
 - 🌱 Always learning new technologies\
 - 💕 Passionate About: Developing beautiful and intuitive user interfaces with intricate designs and capturing color schemes\
 - 💬 Ask me about Next.js and React!
 And many more technologies like JavaScript, TypeScript, PostgreSQL and Webpack